- Part 3 - Patent View

 Finally, the camera icon will allow you to take a screenshot of the map and save it to your computer.

 The next tab is "Family", where you can view the other patents that are members of the same families as the patent you are currently viewing.
-You can choose to see the representatives of the Simple, INPADOC, or Extended family.
-It is also possible to display the family members in the "Geography", or "Family Tree" views.
+You can choose to see the representatives of the Simple, INPADOC, or PatSnap Family.
+It is also possible to display the family members in the "Thumbnail", "Geography", or "Tree Map" views.

 Here, you will get to see the countries in which this family has presence.
 You will be able to see how many documents have been published, and where.
 The countries in which a family member exists will be colored, and the documents from EPO and WIPO are displayed at the bottom of the map.